Hey Randy, powerful list. You really lay them out so clearly. Number 1,2 and 4 really hit me as timely reminders. Thank you for posting!

 4) There’s Always a Success Hack.

 We’d like to believe if we work smart and do things the right way, success will come effortlessly and instantly.
-There are many forms of prosperity and success that come from working smart and doing it the right way, and still require time for the ideal outcome.
+There are many forms of prosperity and success that come from working smart, doing it the right way, and still require time for the ideal outcome.

 5) Breakthroughs Come from Being Right the Most.